-Watch Arctic Cat's (NAS: ACAT) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings on Thursday, Oct.
-27. Arctic Cat operates, designs, engineers, manufactures, and markets snowmobiles and all-terrain vehicles (ATVs), as well as related parts, garments, and accessories under the Arctic Cat brand name.
+Investors are on the edges of their seats, hoping that Arctic Cat (NAS: ACAT) will top analyst expectations for the fifth consecutive quarter.
+The company will unveil its latest earnings on Thursday, Jan.
+26. Arctic Cat operates, designs, engineers, manufactures, and markets snowmobiles and all-terrain vehicles (ATVs), as well as related parts, garments and accessories under the Arctic Cat brand name.

 What analysts say:

-- Buy, sell, or hold?: The majority of analysts back Arctic Cat as a buy.
-But with 60% of analysts rating it a buy, Arctic Cat is still below the mean analyst rating of its nearest seven competitors, which average 81.3% buys.
+Buy, sell, or hold?: The majority of analysts back Arctic Cat as a buy.
+But with 66.7% of analysts rating it a buy, Arctic Cat is still below the mean analyst rating of its nearest seven competitors, which average 76.5% buys.
 Analysts don't like Arctic Cat as much as competitor Polaris Industries overall.
-Nine out of 10 analysts rate Polaris Industries a buy compared to three of five for Arctic Cat.
-Wall Street has warmed to the stock over the past three months, with analysts increasing their endorsement from hold to moderate buy.
+Ten out of 11 analysts rate Polaris Industries a buy compared to four of six for Arctic Cat.
+Analysts' rating of Arctic Cat has stayed constant from three months prior.

 What our community says:

-CAPS All-Stars are split on ACAT, with 52.4% rating it an "outperform" and 47.6% giving it an "underperform" rating.
-Fools are keen on Arctic Cat, though the message boards have been quiet lately with only 45 posts in the past 30 days.
+The majority of CAPS All-Stars see ACAT as a good bet, with 58.3% granting it an "outperform" rating.
+The majority of the Fools are in agreement with the All-Stars as 65.5% give it an "outperform" rating.
+Fools are keen on Arctic Cat, though the message boards have been quiet lately with only 47 posts in the past 30 days.
 Arctic Cat's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.